QACTrainers/palette-generator/README.md

    * Publish the unit test and coverage reports using plugins.
    * Create two jobs that are triggered separately for the `main` and `development` branches:
-       * Pushes to `development` should trigger tests to be run and the application to start in a 'staging' environment.
+       * Pushes to `development` should trigger the unit tests and publish the results.

-       * Pushes to `main` should trigger the application to start on a 'production' environment.
+       * Pushes to `main` should trigger the application to start as a systemd service.

-           > One or both of these 'environments' should be running on a separate VM.
-Think about how you could get Jenkins to control another machine remotely.

-       * Use the `HOSTNAME` environment variable to display on the webpage whether the application is running on the 'staging' or 'production' environment.
    * Configure Jenkins to notify developers when a job has been completed.
 This could be via email, a Teams message, a Slack message, etc.

 The stretch goals for this project are optional, but you are heavily encouraged to implement them!